-- Do not allow direct access from front-end web server to data sources.
-Use protected API’s or middle-tier service to access data.
+- Do not allow direct access from front-end webservers to data sources.
+Use protected APIs or middle-tier services to access data.

-- Encrypt S3 buckets using customer managed keys (CMK) with highly restrictive IAM key policy.
+- Encrypt S3 buckets using customer-managed keys (CMK) with a highly restrictive IAM key policy.

 - Monitor cloud logs (AWS CloudTrail) centrally to detect any suspicious behavior.